PhilLockett/PDFBook/README.md

 ## Implementation Summary

-The implementation is crude in that the source pages are captured as images which are then rotated, scaled and arranged on the pages.
-As a result, the generated document is significantly larger and grainier.

 For a "Selection Size" of "1 sheet" the document is processed in groups of 4 pages for each sheet of paper, where each page is captured as a BufferedImage.
 The 4th page is rotated anti-clockwise and scaled to fit on the bottom half of